Track 5 - The NH&D Extension, Derby Jct. to Botsford

 Archives & Special Collections, UConn

 [5.25.1] This shot shows Botsford on the 1915 valuation map, replicating the south-looking scene just above.
-Click here for the larger map section.
-The accumulated changes that occurred at Hawleyville are shown starting with the 1840 HRR line, the 1887 wye and track realignments for the Extension, and finally the 1912 double-tracking of the Extension as the Maybrook freight line.
-Developments like these often obliterated the former right of way, as seen here where the passenger station (blue arrow) is astride the dashed line of the original HRR.
+The accumulated changes that occurred at Hawleyville are shown starting with the 1840 HRR line, the 1887 wye and track realignments for the Extension, and finally the 1910 double-tracking of the Extension as the Maybrook freight line.
+Developments like these often obliterated the former right of way, as seen here where the passenger station is astride the dashed line of the original HRR.
 For all of the care taken with these maps, details were, inexplicably, sometimes omitted.
-The iconic Botsford water tank is not on the map where it stood beyond the freight house, which is shown at the orange arrow.
+The iconic Botsford water tank is not on the map where it stood south of the freight house.
 We are unaware of any reason why it would not have been seen at the time the railroad's property was being valued.
 Note: the orientation of the map is south at top, a disorienting feature that is seen many times on these maps for reasons unexplained. [re010118]

 [5.25.2] These were views of Botsford on April 15, 1973.
 The passenger station was still standing then and in use as a woodworking shop.
-The venerable old water tower was also still in place with the pump house serving as the mechanism for feeding the tank after the windmill was removed.
-All this of course was moot after steam disappeared as a source of motive power in the 1950s.
+The venerable old water tower was also still in place with the pump house serving as the mechanism for feeding the tank after it replaced the windmill.
+All this of course was moot after steam disappeared as a source of motive power by 1950.
 With the exception of the vehicles behind the station, the scene is one of utter abandonment, captured here in black and white like shots of deserted western ghost towns.
-One might have expected to see a tumbleweed rolling along.
+One might expect to see a tumbleweed rolling along.

 Copyright John Babina Jr.